-Can I speak with someone in the Field Ed office about my specific questions?
-Yes!
-You can setup a consult with the Director of Theological Field Education (dawnn.piranibrumfield@ctschicago.edu).
+Can I speak with someone in the Office of Theological Field Education about my specific questions?

+Yes.
+You can setup a meeting with the Director of Theological Field Education by email (rpayden@ctschicago.edu) or phone (773.896.2411).

 Appendix G - Field Placement Learning Covenant - Master of Divinity